linuxdeepin/deepin-manual/manual-assets/community/dde-calendar/en_US/index.md

 Calendar can be divided into yearly view, monthly view, weekly view and daily view, displaying date attributes by different views.

-The monthly view is the default view and you can click to switch between different views.
+Monthly view is defaulted and you can click to switch between different views.

 - Lunar calendar dates will only be displayed in the Chinese system in paring with the solar calendar dates.
 -  The date starts from the year **1900** and you cannot view dates earlier than that year during date switching.